Eventuous/docs/content/docs/prologue/the-right-way/index.md

 Do not use message brokers to publish events when handling commands (do use them to receive commands, though).
 Make sure your event store database is able to support real-time subscriptions, so you can subscribe to new events, which are already persisted, and do whatever you want with them _after_ they are persisted.
 {{% /alert %}}

-Publishing to a message broker from a [subscription]({{< ref "subs-concept" >}}) is an entirely legit scenario.
+[Publishing]({{< ref "producers" >}}) events to a message broker from a [subscription]({{< ref "subs-concept" >}}) is an entirely legit scenario.
 Do not build reporting models by consuming from a broker unless it's an event log-based broker like Apache Kafka, Apache Pulsar or Azure Event Hub.
 Prefer projecting events by subscribing directly to your event store.

 ### Using reporting database as system state